 Certainly on Ubuntu, Fedora, RedHat Enterprise Linux, Microsoft Windows, MacOS X. You can get WinCoot here.

 Getting the Coot binaries to run on RHEL, or SuSe might take a bit more effort.
 Please see the Coot FAQ.

 Yes, there is a road-map to 1.0.
 ETA 18 months.

 Isn't that what you said 18 months ago?

 Yes.
 Things happened.
 Important things.
 But not Coot releases.

 Not to be confused with:

 What is the Coot holding in its beak, by the way?

-It's biting off the terminal phosphate of an ATP.
+It's biting off the gamma phosphate of an ATP.